Carpool and High Occupancy Toll Lanes

 Metro ExpressLanes and other Southern California HOT Lanes Need Free Non-Transponder Carpooling and transit infrastructure.

 Southern California freeways are now home to hundreds of miles of carpool and HOV lanes which continue to move more people than a traditional general purpose lane would.
 Because HOV lanes have become popular with reduced speeds, transportation officials are working on major proposals to bring in a network of dual tolled express lanes (also known as High Occupancy Toll or "HOT" Lanes) to Southern California freeways.

-In fairness, HOT lanes with BRT express services have been successful.
-That is why direct access ramps between the HOT lanes and adjacent transit hubs should also be included which would provide better infrastructure for productive rapid express bus service and additional amenities for HOV's such as park & ride lots and car sharing facilities.
+In fairness, HOT lanes with BRT express services have been successful both in Los Angeles and San Diego as such infrastructure can provide a virtual congestion-free transitway for buses.
+When the Metro ExpressLanes opened in 2012, while private carpools dropped, transit and registered vanpool usage grew.
+That is why direct access ramps between the HOT lanes and adjacent transit hubs should also be included which would provide better infrastructure for productive rapid express bus service and additional amenities for private HOV's and vanpools such as park & ride lots and car sharing facilities.
 TTC believes placing the BRT express transit stations directly in a freeway median is an unacceptable option from a transportation planning perspective whereas HOV/HOT direct access ramps to/from transit destinations would offset the cold and uninviting experience for freeway express transit services.